Name | Profession | Property | Add. Info |

 Routh | Insurance | ? | - |

-Russo | ? | Christian Russo Mansion Gabriel Russo Mansion | - |
+Russo | ? | Christian Russo house Gabriel Russo house | - |

-Sperco | Shipping agency | De Jongh Mansion | - |
+Sperco | Shipping agency | De Jongh house | - |

-Sponza | Jewelry | Sponza House | The last Levantine family still living in Buca. |
+Sponza | Jewelry | Sponza house | The last Levantine family still living in Buca. |

-Stevenson | Trade | Weber House | - |
+Stevenson | Trade | Weber house | - |

-Werry | Consul | Werry Mansion | - |
+Tingirian | ? | Bedros tower | - |

-Weber | Archeology, Education | Weber House | Prof. Georg Weber, a member of Smyrna Evangelical School, who had done extensive research on the Kızılçullu aqueducts, belongs to this family. |
+Weber | Archeology, education | Weber house | Prof. Georg Weber, a member of the Izmir Evangelical School who has done extensive research on the Kızılçullu aqueducts, belongs to this family. |

-Whittall | Trade | Forbes Mansion | Although they are known as a family from Bornova, they had individuals who lived in Buca for a short time. |
+Whittall | Trade | Forbes house | Although they are known as a family from Bornova, they also have members who lived in Buca for a short time. |

-Wilkin | Cotton production, banking | ? | They owned 130,000 hectares of land in various places.
-They had cotton mills in Bayındır. |
+Wilkin | Cotton production, banking | ? | They owned 130,000 hectares of land in various locations.
+They had cotton mills in Bayindir. |

 Wilkinson | Diplomacy | ? | - |